Blog

 For example, if an employee worked 60 hours during a workweek, they would receive their regular rate of pay for 40 hours, plus an additional 20 hours at the overtime rate.
 Some states have more stringent overtime requirements than the FLSA (e.g., daily overtime premiums).

-Classifying Exempt vs. Non-Exempt Employees
+Classifying Exempt vs. Non Exempt Employees

 Note: The most recent FLSA rule increases the salary threshold from $23,660 per year to $35,568 per year.

-2021 Minimum Salary for Exempt Employees
+Minimum Salary for Exempt Employees in California & New York

 Some states use their own salary and duties tests for classifying whether an employee is exempt and non-exempt from overtime.